 Our code of conduct is based on the concepts of mutual Respect, Responsibility, and Safety.
 All behaviors (positive or negative) can be placed in one of these categories.
-We encourage our students to follow the Panther PURRS rules: Panthers Using Respect, Responsibility, and Safety.

 Students and adults alike are accountable for their actions.
 Students are responsible for their conduct in both academic and social endeavors.
 Positive behavior will foster positive learning.